AlexRRR/docker-for-non-techies/README.md

 At first it was easy to verify the quality of the dishes and the general facilities but as the franchise grew it became exponentially more difficult for the Chef to know exactly what was being served.

-For the task of making sure that all Restaurants in the franchise were exactly the same, he hired a group of people he nicknamed *the puppets* although they held the position of **Configuration Managers** on their business cards.
-The job of these guys was going regularly to each Restaurant, have their checklist ready of how things should be and if **anything** changed, they would return it right back to the way it was supposed to be.
+For the task of making sure that all Restaurants in the franchise were exactly the same, he hired a group of people nicknamed *the puppets* although they held the position of **Configuration Managers** on their business cards.
+The job of these guys was going regularly to each Restaurant with their checklists of how things should be and if **anything** was different, they would return it right back to the way it was supposed to be.

 These *Configuration Managers* would check that the Ingredients were obtained locally according to their list.

-But as the number buildings grew, complications appeared: One Restaurant was in a very hot and humid area of the country... then the checklist would need to include an A/C setup for this Restaurant and maybe no carpeting... but not for the ones in the Mountains.
-All of these little complications grew into a huge list.
+But as the number buildings grew, complications appeared: One Restaurant was in a very hot and humid area of the country... then the checklist would need to include an A/C setup for this Restaurant and maybe no carpeting... but not for the ones in the Mountains, here we would need wool seat covers and a chimney.
+All of these little differences grew into a huge list.
 Making a single change in that list was really scary, as it could potentially change everything in *every* single Restaurant.

 ### The Lasagne Bolognese